adityakiwi/gpu-mem-usage/mnist/HOWTO.greene.md

 ```

-Create and enter the python venv (virtual environment),
+Create and enter the python venv (virtual environment), in this case I have named my python venv HAO.

 ```
 cd ~